10 Best Android Emulators for PC and Mac

 MEmu is also a nice Android emulator for Windows.
 It is based on Android Lollipop but comes pre-installed on Android Jellybean 4.2.
 You need to install Lollipop using additional packages.
 It is compatible with Intel, Nvidia-powered Windows PCs, and AMD chipsets.

 It also comes pre-loaded with Google Play Store.
 So, you can download Android apps.
 It is in active development, so it keeps getting new features and performance improvements.

-Download any of the given Android emulator and try using Android apps on your PC.
+Download any of the given Android emulators and try using Android apps on your PC.
 You can try this to play Android games on PC.
 There are many other Android emulators for PC available to try.
-LeapDroid and Memu are few other notable Android Emulators for PC.
-If you use any other Android emulator that is now available in the list, Let us know in comments.
+LeapDroid and Memu are a few other notable Android Emulators for PC.
+If you use any other Android emulator that is now available on the list, let us know in the comments.